replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on July 28, 2023

 ### Improvements {#improvements-0-0-1-beta-1}
-* Renames the SDK's Kubernetes resources and the library SDK chart from `replicated` to `replicated-sdk` in order to better distinguish from other replicated components.
+* Renames the SDK's Kubernetes resources and the library SDK chart from `replicated` to `replicated-sdk` to distinguish them from other replicated components.